 Nancy holds a business degree from Boston College and an honorary Doctorate in Humane Studies from Endicott College.
 During her 14-year career at Keller Williams, Nancy was a top agent in her Market Center serving on the ALC and working on many committees throughout her agent career.
 She also held positions in the Beverly Market Center as the Productivity Coach, Team Leader and lead trainer.

-She presently serves on the Board of Trustees at Endicott College and is a National Trustee for the ALS Association.
+She presently serves on the Board of Trustees at Endicott College.
 Her Ted Talk, on Ted.com, has been viewed over 1 million times and her corporate, inspirational speaking has taken her all over the world including Mumbai, Austria, Sweden and Australia.

 Upon her son’s ALS diagnosis, Nancy Frates was presented with an unacceptable prognosis and the absence of any treatment for his disease.
 Nancy takes the audience on her family’s tragic yet beautiful journey, entwined with the origins of the historic ALS Ice Bucket Challenge.
 Her delivery is enhanced with a clarity and passion that only a mother can express while inspiring audiences to account for their own outlook on their life’s challenges.